Last Updated on July 11, 2024 by lindseymahoney

 If I were pointing the sprayer downward to spray a kitchen cabinet, for example, the intake tube would be angled toward the front of the sprayer.

-It took me a little bit to figure out the best way to use the paint sprayer, but once I got my system down, it was easier to get all of the nooks and crannies in the ceiling.
+It took me a little bit to figure out the best way to use the paint sprayer, but once I got my system down, it was easier to get all of the hard-to-reach areas on the ceiling.

 I primarily used the horizontal spray position to cover in between the joists.